bettyblocks/native-wasm-components/helper/data-api/README.md

-# Data Api Provider
+# Mock Graphql Provider

-This is sort of a mock implementation of the data-api provider
+This is a simple mock implementation of the graphql provider